isabella232/ibm-blueprint-tools/docs/03-manifest.md

 ## 2. How to generate `blueprint configuration file` from a `manifest file` ?

-When you try to codify the automation for a large cloud environment in a `blueprint configuration file`, comprising of multiple modules, inputs & outputd sections - it can soon become very large and complex to manage.
+When you try to codify the automation for a large cloud environment in a `blueprint configuration file`, comprising of multiple modules, inputs & output sections - it can soon become very large and complex to manage.

 The `blueprint manifest file` aims to simplify this experience, using a simple and easily consumable format, such as the following: